 It is essential for the future health of the trees to be retained on site, that all development activity is undertaken outside the root protection zone of these trees.
-The position of the proposed protective fencing for the site is shown on the plan at Appendix A by a pink line.
 The position of the fence MUST be marked out with biodegradable marker paint on site and agreed with appropriate representatives from the LPA and contractor.
 The fencing MUST be erected prior to any works in the vicinity of the trees and removed only when all development activity is complete.
-The protective fencing MUST be as that shown in BS 5837

-(see Appendix C).
+The protective fencing MUST be as that shown in BS 5837 (see Appendix C).
 The herras panels MUST be joined together using a minimum of two anti-tamper couplers which MUST be installed so they can only be removed from the inside of the fence.
 The panels MUST be supported by stabilizer struts, which MUST be installed on the inside and secured to the ground using pins or appropriate weights.